MosGeo/ParticlePack/README.md

     <img width=1000 src="https://github.com/MosGeo/ParticlePack/blob/master/ReadmeFiles/PolyExample2.png" alt="Example of Grain Pack" title="Polydesperse Realistic Example"</img>
 </div>

-## Software Requirements
+## Requirements

 The compiled software was tested on multiple Windows 10 machines.
 To compile the source code Unity3D is required.
 Version 2017.1.3 is recommended.

-## Hardware Requirements

 Hardware requirements depend on the desired number of particles in the packings generated.
 A typical laptop specification would be suitable for 5000-10000 particles.

+## Getting Started

+## Published research studies using Particula